 And they burn these CDs at mp3.com from the MP3s.
 There are artifacts in them — you can hear a lot.

 Plus they are very simple recordings.
 With not a very good microphone...

 I think I was just using a Shure Brothers SM58, or something, when I first started, and now I'm using a Stedman [1100B] tube condenser mic that's much more high fidelity.

 With some of the gear that you've gotten, like the Cool Edit and the Stedman, were you getting endorsements?

 I actually got the Stedman and the Cool Edit for free.
 I contacted them.
 The Stedman actually fell into my lap.
 This other musician was borrowing it and he emailed me that it was a great mic, and asked me if I wanted to evaluate it, and I said, "Yes."
-So they sent it to me for evaluation and then I talked to the guy who owned the place and said that I loved it and he said, "You know what, keep it." [laughs] So it...
+So they sent it to me for evaluation and then I talked to the guy who owned the place and said that I loved it...